Merwin-Rebello/100days/README.md

 Q17) Print odd or even using javascript and understood textarea tag  in html.

 Q18) Using buttons to change the background image.

+Q19) Hover to change the background of the background.